DjangoGirls/tutorial/python_introduction/README.md

 Now we need to save the file and give it a descriptive name.
 Let's call the file **python_intro.py** and save it to your desktop.
 We can name the file anything we want, the important part here is to make sure the file ends in __.py__, this tells our computer that this is a **python executable file** and Python can run it.

 With the file saved, it's time to run it!
-Using the skills you've learned in the command line section, **change directories** to the desktop and then use Python to execute the code in the file like this:
+Using the skills you've learned in the command line section, use the terminal to **change directories** to the desktop:

+    cd /Users/<your_name>/Desktop

+If you get stuck, just ask for help.

+and then use Python to execute the code in the file like this:

     $ python3 python_intro.py
     Hello, Django girls!